Bocconi University: SDA Bocconi

-The SDA Bocconi School of Management, founded in 1971, offers MBA programs, executive education, professional certifications, and a Doctor of Business Administration (DBA).
+Founded in 1971, SDA Bocconi is the university's graduate business school, with locations also in Rome and Mumbai, and offers MBA, Executive MBA, specialized master's, and executive education.
 It holds triple accreditation (AACSB, EQUIS, AMBA) and publishes Economia & Management, an Italian management review.
-The school also offers specialized MSc programs in areas such as corporate finance, real estate management, food and beverage, fashion, design, and sports management.
+The school also offers specialized Master programs in areas such as corporate finance, real estate management, food and beverage, fashion, design, and sports management.

 Research and endowment

 In 2006, Bocconi's research funding came primarily from the university itself (€1.5 million), the European Union (€1.4 million), the Italian Ministry of Education, University and Research (€300,000), and external sources (€11 million).
 In 2011, the European Research Council awarded €5 million to five social sciences and humanities projects led by Bocconi professors.

-Bocconi is a member of the Offshoring Research Network, which studies the international relocation of business processes and services.
+Bocconi has been a major recipient of European Research Council (ERC) funding since the program's inception, securing 71 grants across all ERC schemes, particularly in the social sciences and quantitative disciplines, with approximately 35 grants active in 2025.